relmoo1220/lgtm-stack/README.md

 - `grpc` is set to accept traces sent through OTLP gRPC on port `4317`

 Therefore, in our `otel-collector-config.yaml` `exporters` section we are exporting trace data over to Tempo's gRPC receiver.

+Exporting traces to Tempo through gRPC in `otel-collector-config.yaml`:

 ```yaml
 otlp/tempo: